COVID-19 and Kids: What to Know About Multisystem Inflammatory Syndrome in Children

 What’s next as we learn more about this emerging illness?

 We don’t know exactly how it’s going to evolve.
-We still think we may be in the early stages of this syndrome given how long the primary COVID illness has been occurring.
-We expect to be seeing kids with this for a while.
+At NewYork-Presbyterian Morgan Stanley Children’s Hospital we are conducting NIH and industry-funded research on MIS-C in order to try and understand it better.
+All children diagnosed here are also followed up for at least six months in order to determine if there are more long-term effects of having MIS-C. So far those studies are encouraging and suggest that they are not.
 We don’t seem to be getting overwhelmed with patients with this syndrome, so we don’t expect a huge spike in cases.
 But we’re preparing for everything.
-In terms of what we’re learning, we’re doing genetic testing on these kids.
-We’re also doing lots of testing to see why their immune systems are overly active.
+We’re also doing lots of testing to see why these patients’ immune systems are overly active.
 But the good news is that, right now, most kids don’t seem to have this condition.

 Steven Kernie, M.D., is chief of pediatric critical care medicine at NewYork-Presbyterian Morgan Stanley Children’s Hospital.
 He is also a professor of pediatrics and vice chair for clinical affairs at Columbia University Vagelos College of Physicians and Surgeons.